rljacobson/MathLine/README.md

 You will need a functional installation of Mathematica.
 To build MathLine, your Mathematica installation must include the WSTP or MathLink DeveloperKit.
 (By default, Mathematica installs both.)

 # Building
 Math sure that Mathematica is installed on the build system (including the WSTP/MathLink DeveloperKit).

+## Building with CMake
 If you have CMake on your system, the project includes cmake files that do all of the hard stuff for you.
 On unix-like systems, you would do something like the following in the root directory of the project:

 ```
 mkdir build